ata-crtl/rfid-drawer-lock/README.md

 PN532 NFC     SG90 Servo   Status LEDs
 ```

-On first boot you register a card via the on‑board button.
+On first boot you register a card using the on board button.
 After that, only that card (or any UIDs you add in firmware) can move the servo.

 ---